Summer holidays on Scotland's west coast and islands

 Fresh air, fresh food

-Nothing quite says 'escape from the office' like packing up and jumping on a ferry to hide on an island for a week or two.
+Nothing quite says 'escape from the office' like packing up and jumping on a ferry to explore a beautiful island for a week or two.
 Forget your al desko sandwiches, the hours spent at the computer and all the vacuuming you haven't done.
 Shut the front door, and get outside: the west coast is waiting.

 Go to Harris for a gulp of clean Hebridean air: you'll find the best at the top of one of its many hills.
 Tackle one of Skye's 12 Munros, or hideout on Rum, the best-kept secret of serious walkers.

 And what about fresh food?
-You'll struggle to find anything less than exceptionally good seafood on the islands - from the tastiest mussels to rich Atlantic salmon.
+You'll struggle to find anything less than exceptionally good seafood on the islands - from the tastiest mussels to the plumpest hand-dived scallops.
 Skye, the largest of the Inner Hebrides, is rapidly emerging as a real foodie hub.
-It is home to the Kinloch Lodge, where you can enjoy the ultimate dining experience, the world-renowned The Three Chimneys, and the delightful Scorrybreac should also be on your list of culinary discoveries.
-The island capital of Portree is home to a number of cosy pubs serving hearty food, while the Stein Inn the oldest inn on the island, lies in a gorgeous spot in the waterfront village of Stein.
+It is home to the Kinloch Lodge, where you can enjoy the ultimate dining experience, and the world-renowned The Three Chimneys.
+The island capital of Portree is home to many cosy pubs serving hearty food, while the Stein Inn the oldest inn on the island, lies in a gorgeous spot in the waterfront village of Stein.
 The island ambience creates the perfect backdrop as you sample the freshest of Scottish cuisine.

 Remember, you can take bikes on CalMac ferries for free - just call the port office to let them know you're coming.
 You'll find most of the roads on the islands are quieter than the mainland - just don't go pedalling about in the Mull Rally.